ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 - **Performance**: Very little has been done to address the performance problems that occur as spreadsheets scale.

+Academic computer science has recognized the growing importance of end-user programming (EUP) [BURN2009].
+Even though
+spreadsheets are likely the most pervasiveness example of EUP, there is a virtual absence of academic literature that attempts to remedy the shortcomings of spreadsheets.
+Outside of academia there has been significant interest in innovating spreadsheets.
+Google Fusion Tables [Gonz2010] and the "Tables" feature of Microsoft Excel ref?? use column formulas to avoid a common source of errors, the need to copy formulas as rows are added/deleted from a table.
+The Pyspread [PySpread] project uses Python as the formula language, which gives formulas access to thousands of Python packages.
+A more radical approach is taken by
+Stencila [Stencila],
+a document system that provides ways to execute code that updates tables (an approach that is in the same spirit as Jupyter Notebooks
+[Pere2015]).
+Stencila supports a variety of languages including JavaScript, Python, and SQL.
+However, Stencila lacks features that spreadsheet users expect:
+(a) closely associating data with the calculations that produce the data and and (b) avoiding considerations of data dependencies in calculations.

 This paper introduces SciSheets [SciSheets], a new spreadsheet system with the goal of delivering the power of programming with the simplicity of spreadsheets.
 Our target users are technical professionals, such as scientists and financial engineers, who do complex calculations on structured data.
-To date, our focus has been on calculations, not features such as formatting.
+We note in passing that our focus is on calculations, not document processing features such as formatting and drawing figures.

 SciSheets addresses the above requirements by introducing several novel features.

-- Expressivity: *Formulas can be Python scripts, not just expressions.*
+- *Scisheets formulas can be Python scripts, not just expressions.*
+  This addresses the expressivity requirement since spreadsheet calculations can be expressed as algorithms.
-- Reuse and Performance: *Spreadsheets can be exported as standalone Python programs.*
+- *SciSheet spreadsheets can be exported as standalone Python programs.*
-  This provides for sharing and reuse since the exported codes can be used by other SciSheets spreadsheets or by python programs.
+  This addresses the reuse requirement since exported spreadsheets can be used in SciSheets formulas and/or by python programs.
-  This feature also improves scalability since calculations can be executed without the overhead of the spreadsheet system.
+  Further, performance is improved by this export feaure since calculations can execute without the overheads of the spreadsheet environment.
-- Complex Data: *Tables can have nested columns (columns within columns).*
+- *Tables can have nested columns (columns within columns).*
-  This provides a conceptually simple way to express complex data relationships, such as n-to-m relationships.
+  This addresses the complex data requirement, such as representing n-to-m relationships.

 The remainder of the paper is organized as follows.
 Section 2 presents the requirements that we consider, and